China 2020 census shows slowest population growth since one-child policy

 BEIJING: China's population growth in the decade to 2020 slumped to the least since a one-child policy was introduced in the late 1970s, adding pressure on Beijing to boost incentives to couples to have more children and avert an irreversible decline.

-The population of mainland China increased 5.38 per cent to 1.41 billion, according to the 2020 results of the country's once-a-decade official census, published on Tuesday (May 11).
+The population of mainland China increased 5.38 per cent to 1.41 billion, according to the results of the country's official 2020 census published on Tuesday (May 11).

 That compared with an increase of 5.84 per cent to 1.34 billion in the 2010 census.